Driving License

 In the Netherlands, you can sell your car to a local car dealership, an online RDW-licensed site, or privately to an individual.

 If you are selling your car to a dealership that is an official partner of the RDW, you can complete your registration of ownership transfer onsite at the RDW garage.
-You will need to provide documents including your kentekencard, tenaamstellingscode, and a valid ID.
+You must provide documents, including your kentekencard, tenaamstellingscode, and a valid ID.
 Once the ownership transfer is complete, the dealer will provide you with a certificate of indemnification.
+If you sell a vehicle to a private individual, the buyer must complete the ownership transfer registration at a PostNL or RDW office.

 Carpooling/car sharing